modular-component/website/README.md

 $ yarn start
 ```

 This command starts a local development server and opens up a browser window.
 Most changes are reflected live without having to restart the server.

+Content lives in the /docs folder for the main documentation, and /case-studies for
+blog-like posts about real life usage.

 ### Build